Bayesian post-correction of non-Markovian errors in bosonic lattice gravimetry: Problem setup

 \section{Problem setup}

+Trapped ultracold atoms have been a very successful platform for quantum sensing~\cite{PhysRevLett.132.190001, Agarwal_2025}.
 We consider an atomic BEC with $N$ atoms in an optical lattice with $L$ sites, where each site can be occupied by multiple bosons (Fig.~\ref{Fig2}a,b).
 Hereafter, $\hat{a}_i^{\dagger}$ for $i=1, \cdots, L$ is the creation operator corresponding to site $i$.
 We assume that the Hamiltonian of the system is

 Here, $\hat{n}_i = \hat{a}_i^{\dagger}\hat{a}_i$ is the occupation number of the $i$-th site. $U_i$ is the site-dependent interaction strength. $J_{i,i+1}$ are the site-dependent hopping rates and $\Delta_i$ are the on-site potentials.
 We assume that the parameters $J_{i,i+1}, \Delta_i$ and $U_i$ can be controlled independently~\cite{shao2025engineeringmultimodebosonicsqueezed}.
 (Fig.~\ref{Fig2}b).